-The more complete the data, the greater the value of the National Register for improving treatment and care in the future.
+The more complete the data, the greater the value of Te Rēhita, the National Register, for improving treatment and care in the future.
 Therefore, patients are followed up all their lives.
 If needed, general practitioners (GPs) may also be contacted by an authorised data manager for annual follow-up data, including breast cancer medications prescribed and any recurrent or new breast cancers.

-The National Register is an opt-out database.
+Te Rēhita, the National Register, is an opt-out database.
 If you do not want to be included please click here.

-The Breast Cancer Foundation National Register operates in compliance with our ethics approval 16/NTA/139/AM03, The Privacy Act 1993, the Health Information Privacy Code and the principles of the Treaty of Waitangi.
+Te Rēhita Mate Ūtaetae, the Breast Cancer Foundation National Register, operates in compliance with our ethics approval 16/NTA/139/AM03, The Privacy Act 1993, the Health Information Privacy Code and the principles of the Treaty of Waitangi.